bhatRV/CoronaVirus-Spread-Simulation/README.md

 # Project Title: Zombie Apocalypse

-This is a simulation of a starnge incident due to a deadly infection.
+This is a simulation of a strange incident due to a deadly infection.
 Zombies spread infection and keep moving with in a given dimention.
 This application simulates and counts the infection spread.

 ### Author : RASHMI VISHNU